IMMANUEL5015/InstagramPage/README.md

 # InstagramPage

 ## Overview
-This project is a clone of my Instagram Page.
+This project is a striped down version of an Instagram Page.
 It was built from scratch using HTML and pure CSS.

 ## Purpose
 The purpose of this project was simply to practise and demonstrate my skills in basic Web Development technologies, including HTML, CSS, Command Line Interface, Git and Github.